zkf1997/DIMOS/README.md

 ### Fine-Grained Object Interaction
 This demo generates interaction with a given object.
 The initial bodies are randomly sampled in front of the object.
 The goal interaction body markers can be loaded from provided data or generated using [COINS](https://github.com/zkf1997/COINS).

 For COINS generation, you need to build the PROX scenes following [PROX-S setup](https://github.com/zkf1997/COINS#prox-s-dataset) even if you do not use PROX scenes due to legacy code.
-This will hopefully be changed later.

 Moreover, some of the static interaction generations from COINS can have inferior quality, and you may need to manually filter to stably get better motion results.